zolantris/ValheimMods/src/ValheimRAFT/README.md

 If you have a bug, please create an issue under the repo's [issues section](https://github.com/zolantris/ValheimMods/issues).

+- `Player.log` is required to properly debug many issues.
+Otherwise, you will not be providing enough information for maintainers to help.
+Please copy paste the log or
+  /drag drop it into the github issue.
+    - Player.log can be found under the User directory's AppData path for valheim (Same location as worldsaves).
+This path should work if copy pasting into Windows explorer  `%userprofile%\AppData\LocalLow\IronGate\Valheim\`
+    - Full path
+      example `C:\Users\bob_smith\AppData\LocalLow\IronGate\Valheim\Player.log`
+        - bob_smith - is the example username.
+        - Use the `%userprofile%` to skip having to add your username or drive path before it.
 - Please respect the form.
 Adding the relevant information makes it easier to triage the problem.